 Full-time Masters Programme

-The School of Education offers five full-time, one year masters courses.
-These support in-depth study in the field of education, with the opportunity to specialise in the following areas: globalising education; psychology and education; early childhood education and language and education.
+The School of Education offers four full-time, one year masters courses.
+These support in-depth study in the field of education, with the opportunity to specialise in the following areas: psychology and education; early childhood education and language and education.

 Potential applicants should note that this course is not primarily focused on teaching methods nor is it a teaching qualification per se.
 It is aimed at students wishing to study education more broadly, at a theoretical, philosophical, psychological and sociological level.
 It will not generally include teaching methods or classroom practice.
 Neither is it a suitable course for those seeking to develop further their TEFL or TESOL teaching expertise.
 On the other hand, many serving teachers do come onto the course in order to reflect on their own practice and enhance their existing teaching qualifications.
 Equally, some of our students subsequently go on to pursue a teaching qualification once they have completed the MA.